openstack-archive/fuel-docs/devdocs/develop/fuel_settings.rst

 - Before the deployment process begins,
   Astute uploads all settings
-  to the the */etc/astute.yaml* files that are located on each node.
+  to the */etc/astute.yaml* files that are located on each node.
 - When Puppet is run,
   Facter reads the contents of all these  */etc/astute.yaml* files and creates a single file called *$astute_settings_yaml*.